-The Adidas Adipower III are available in men’s sizes six through 13 in three colorways — white, black, and red.
+The Adidas Adipower IIIs are available in men’s sizes six through 13 in three colorways — white, black, and red.
 The use of TPU in the midsole and interior reinforcement mean these shoes are made for load support at the highest level of competition.
 These shoes are ultra-stable and won’t let you down when you’re chasing that next squat PR.

 Best Weightlifting Shoes for the Money

 So, you’re looking for a solid pair of weightlifting shoes and don’t want to break the bank.
-If you’ve spent any time looking around at gear you likely noticed that weightlifting shoes vary in price quite a bit from under $100, like our pick, to hundreds of dollars for some of the vintage shoes on the market.
-For those who like to incorporate weightlifting occasionally into their workouts, or are testing the waters to see if weightlifting is right for you, you may want a more cost-effective option for shoes.
+If you’ve spent any time looking around at gear you likely noticed that weightlifting shoes vary in price quite a bit from under $100, like our pick here, to hundreds of dollars for some of the vintage shoes on the market.
+For those who like to incorporate weightlifting occasionally into their workouts, or are testing the waters to see if weightlifting is right for them, you may want a more cost-effective option for shoes.
 That’s where the Adidas Powerlift 5 comes in.